Francesco Fiorentino

-Francesco the "Florentine" was an Italian renaissance architect and sculptor from Florence, Italy.
+Francesco the "Florentine" was an Italian Renaissance sculptor from Florence.
 His date of birth is unknown.
-He died 16 October 1516 in Kraków, Poland.
+He died on 16 October 1516 in Kraków.

 Life

 This Italian architect was the earliest representative of the renaissance in Poland.
 There is no information about his life or his work before he arrived there.

 He probably appeared for the first time in Kraków in February 1502 at Prince Sigismund's request, and may have come with him from Hungary.
 Prince Sigismund later became the Grand Duke of Lithuania (20 October 1506 – 1 April 1548) and the King of Poland (24 January 1507 – 1 April 1548) as Sigismund I (commonly referred to as Sigismund I the Old), and was the main promoter of the renaissance style in Poland.

 In fact, Prince Sigismund arrived from Hungary not only with Francesco Fiorentino, but with an entire architectural-sculptural team composed mainly of Florentines.
 Prince Sigismund reportedly offered Fiorentino a one-year service with 100 florins (gold coins from Florence) salary.
 The prince reportedly set up a studio, which was led by Fiorentino, near his residence.
 From February 1502, Fiorentino lived and worked in Kraków with exceptions for journeys to Buda, Hungary in 1507 and 1510.